Which constraints of a numerical problem cause ill-conditioning?: Problems invariant under orthogonal symmetries

 Suppose that $F(\x,\y) = c$ is an FCRE and that there exists an equivalence relation $\sim$ so that $F(\x, \y) = F(\x, \y')$ for all $\x$ if and only if $\y \sim \y'$.
 If $\pi: \calY \to \calY / {\sim},\, \y \mapsto [\y]$ is the projection of a point onto its equivalence class, there exists a unique map $\widetilde{F}$ such that the following diagram commutes.

 Under certain conditions, the projection map $\pi$ and the metric in $\calY$ induce a Riemannian structure on $\calY / {\sim}$.
-That is, at any $\y \in \calY$, the restriction of $D\pi(\y)$ to the orthogonal complement of its kernel is a linear isometry.
+That is, the differential $D\pi$ is a formal linear map such that every smooth function $G \circ \pi$ where $G$ is of the form $\calY/{\sim} \to \mathcal Z$ obeys the chain rule (as in \cite[Theorem 4.29]{Lee2013}) and the restriction of $D\pi$ to the orthogonal complement of its kernel is a linear isometry.
 In this case, $\pi$ is called a \emph{Riemannian submersion}.
 For example, the orbits of certain groups acting isometrically on $\calX$ form a Riemannian manifold such that the quotient projection is a Riemannian submersion \cite[Theorem 2.28]{Lee2018}.

-Riemannian submersions give an alternative perspective on the system $F(\x,\y) = c$: it can be formulated equivalently as $\widetilde{F}(\x, [\y]) = c$ where the goal is to solve for $[\y]$.
-For this equation, the condition number at a point $(\x_0, [\y_0])$ is given by \cite{Burgisser2013}:
+Riemannian submersions give an alternative perspective on the system $F(\x,\y) = c$: it can be formulated equivalently as $\widetilde{F}(\x, [\y]) = c$ where the goal is to solve for a representative of $[\y]$.
+For this equation, the condition number at a point $(\x_0, [\y_0])$ is given by \cite[Section 14.3]{Burgisser2013}:

-This can be pulled back to a more concrete expression over the original domain $\calX \times \calY$.
-Because of the way the metric in $\calY / {\sim}$ is defined, the above turns out to be equal to least-squares condition number by the following proposition.
+This can be pulled back to a more concrete expression over the original domain $\calX \times \calY$, so that the derivative over the quotient space is not explicitly needed.
+Because of the way the metric in $\calY / {\sim}$ is defined, the above turns out to be equal to latent condition number by the following proposition.